curlew-knotwork/djembe/README.md

 ---

 ## 2. SEQUENCE-OF-OPERATIONS
-**Master's Wisdom:** If you move your whole arm for every note, you will tire.
+**Notes:** If you move your whole arm for every note, you will tire.
 Efficiency is the secret to endurance.

 1. **The Pendulum Rule:** Maintain a continuous alternating stroke (R-L-R-L).
 2. **Lead-Hand Anchor:** In 4/4, the Right Hand (R) anchors downbeats (1, 2, 3, 4) and upbeats (&).